 Key knowledge and understanding are planned for students’ work on their projects.

-21st-century skills will be required: critical thinking/problem solving, creative thinking, collaboration, communication, and/or self-management.
+21st-century skills will be required: critical thinking/problem solving, creative thinking, collaboration, communication, and self-management.

-Students will be assessed on these two project aspects and the final product itself.
+Students will be assessed on these two project aspects and the final product.

 - Projects will always end with the production of a final product.

-- Authenticity involves a seamless application of an authentic theme or context through a project.
+- Authenticity involves seamlessly applying an authentic theme or context through a project.

 - The authenticity of a project could be: